Browse > Home / Archive by category 'BBC'

 I think the reason deliberately biased outlets work so well is because admitting your bias gives you freedom.
 If I were told to write a neutral article on China’s ‘one child’ policy it would be a lot harder to write than if I wrote an article on China’s ‘one child’ policy with my own bias (I think it’s abhorrent, if you were wondering…).

 We’ve got to stop thinking of bias as a dirty word.
 Bias used to be synonymous with poor quality but I don’t know if that has ever truly been the case.
 Jezebel has a strong liberal (US) bias but it’s content is usually incredibly novel and high quality.
-BBC News has a liberal bias and it’s decline is painful to watch… The Times and The Sun are both owned by the same owner, both hold a right-leaning bias but are of noticeably different qualities.
+BBC News has a liberal bias and it’s decline is painful to watch… Channel 4 News is similarly biased and is increasingly impressing me with it’s depth and quality.
+The Times and The Sun are both owned by the same owner, both hold a right-leaning bias but are of noticeably different qualities.

 If you’re not neutral don’t pretend to be.
 Forgo the pretense and strive for quality.